claes/homeassistant-portableservice/README.md

+# Home Assistant as a systemd portable service

-These scripts performs a series of tasks in order to install Home Assistant as a systemd portable service on a Linux system.
+These scripts performs a series of tasks in order to install Home Assistant as a [systemd portable service](https://systemd.io/PORTABLE_SERVICES) on a Linux system.
 It is developed on OpenSUSE and uses OpenSUSE within the systemd machine.
 This can probably be quite easily adjusted but it works well for this purpose